G-Sravanthi/Weird-Parts-of-JS/README.md

  //this function call points to a function creating the first execution context
 ```
 ## Definitions
+### Lexical Scope
+* Inner functions contain the scope of their parent function, meaning that the child function has access to the values held within its parent function, even if if the parent function has returned (this is all based on the position of declared code with an execution context).
 ### Object
 * A collection of properties with key/value pairs or methods which are declared functions within the object's collection.
 An object can also have a collection that is another object.
 ### Object Literal